seabro/ca-ssl-3/readme.md

-# How to create Selfsigned CA and custom Wildcars certificate
+# How to create Selfsigned CA and custom Wildcard certificate

 I had so many trouble to create a custom CA and try to sign 2nd wildcard certificate with it.
 So... after some trial and error this is a solution.